tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

 server chooses a number to return, and will cap `max_results` at a sensible limit.

 The `wait_time` parameter is used to effect polling.
-If `before_item` is empty, the server will wait for up to `wait_time` for additional items, if there are fewer than `max_results` eligible results in the log.
+If `before` is empty and no items are available, the server will wait for up to `wait_time` for matching items to arrive at the head of the log.
 If `wait_time` is zero, the server will return whatever eligible items are available immediately.

-If `before_item` non-empty, `wait_time` is ignored: new results are only added to the head of the log, so there is no need to wait.
+If `before` non-empty, `wait_time` is ignored: new results are only added to the head of the log, so there is no need to wait.
 This allows the client to poll for new data, and "page" backward through matching event items.
 This is discussed in more detail below.